-The medical clearance process is separated in two parts.
-Both parts need to be completed before June 1, 2022.
+The medical clearance process is separated in two parts:

-Part One includes visiting a healthcare provider, obtaining a copy of your vaccination record, and having the Health Report completed and signed then uploading this information into your health portal.
+- Part One includes visiting a healthcare provider, obtaining a copy of your vaccination record, having the Health Report completed, then uploading this information into your health portal.

 Other Frequently Asked Questions